LIMIT: Learning Interfaces to Maximize Information Transfer: Simulations

 \section{Simulations}

-We first compare our LIMIT to naive alternatives and a state-of-the-art baseline across controlled simulations.
-Within these simulations the interface knows the hidden goal location $\theta$ (e.g., the location of the human's phone), and the human is trying to reach this goal by the end of each interaction.
-The interface's signal is a vector $x$, and the simulated human interprets this signal to select their own action $a$.
+We first compare our LIMIT algorithm to naive alternatives and a state-of-the-art baseline across controlled simulations.
+Within these simulations the interface knows the {hidden information} $\theta$ (e.g., the location of the human's phone), and the human is {trying to maximize their task reward $R(\xi, \theta)$ (e.g., reach their phone by the end of each interaction).} The interface's signal is a vector $x$, and the simulated human interprets this signal to select their own action $a$.
 Importantly, our simulated humans are adaptive agents; they change how they interpret the signals between interactions based on their past experiences and observed rewards.
-The interface must learn to personalize alongside these shifting humans and accurately convey the goal location.
+The interface must learn to personalize alongside these shifting humans and accurately convey the hidden information.